guireiso/omicscope/docs/input.rst

-**Note**\ : Progenesis performs differential proteomics analyses based on preset groups, and *OmicScope* takes these statistical analyses into account.
+**IMPORTANT**\ : Progenesis performs differential proteomics analyses based on preset groups, and *OmicScope* takes these statistical analyses into account.
 However, if the user has a specific experimental design, *OmicScope* Statistical Workflow can be used by renaming two columns in the original .csv file, as follows:

 * "Anova (p)" → "Original Anova (p)"